 HiSET Social Studies Study Guide: Introduction

-Welcome to HiSET social studies test study guide!
+Welcome to the HiSET social studies test study guide!
 In this guide, you will review content and strategies that will help you do your best on test day.
-That said, let’s jump in by examining the basics.
+Let’s begin by examining the basics.

 The HiSET Social Studies Test | |